miekg/dreck/README.md

 /release: (.*) -> /exec: /opt/bin/release $1
 ~~~

-If you then call the command with `/release 0.1` in issue 42.
-Dreck will run:
+If you then call the command with `/release 0.1` in issue 42. *dreck* will run:

 ~~~
 /opt/bin/release 0.1